Why Choose Cedars-Sinai Marina del Rey Hospital for Foot & Ankle Injury Treatment?

 Reconstruction of lateral ankle ligament: This surgical procedure is performed when the ankle is unstable and does not resolve upon nonsurgical treatment.
 The operation is carried out under general or local anesthesia.
 A large C or J-shaped incision is made and with the help of an arthroscope, the damaged bones and ligaments are repaired.
 Sometimes, tendons may be used to replace the damaged ligaments.

 Ankle replacement: This procedure is commonly done when the patient is suffering from arthritis.
-Through an incision the surgeon will remove the damaged bone and surrounding tissues, reshapes the bone and attaches an artificial joint with a special bone cement or glue.
+Through an incision, the surgeon will remove the damaged bone and surrounding tissues reshapes the bone and attaches an artificial joint with special bone cement or glue.
 To support and stabilize the ankle bone graft and screws with adjacent bones may be used.

 Depending on the nature of the injury, the symptoms of foot and ankle disorders vary.
 Following are the common symptoms: